Materials: Blue Ray single screen projection

 Courtesy: Lucy + Jorge Orta

-The short film Wandering, focuses our attention to a gypsy dancer who is aroused by traditional eastern-European melodies.
-The dancer is wearing wide, lavishly colourful skirts with immense flower prints, which she happily whirls around.
+Wandering, focuses our attention to a gypsy dancer who is aroused by traditional eastern-European melodies.
+The dancer is wearing lavishly colourful silk skirts with immense flower prints, which she happily whirls around.
 This is a subjective but culturally rooted act, a romantic ritual, bursting with energy, with a sense of joyous faith.